f4z3r/.bootstrap/doc/music.md

 $ sudo systemctl start mpd
 ```

 Launch `ncmpcpp` as a client to listen to music.
+Press `u` to update the database and import songs.

 ## Playlist synchrosization

-Create a symbolic link to sync playlists at all times.
+Create a symbolic link to always sync playlists.

 ```sh
 $ ln -s ~/.bootstrap/conf/playlists ~/.config/mpd/playlists